 We’re not encouraging you to make all hashtags vanish from your Instagram startup page.
 What we’re saying is that you need to get more creative with hashtagging in order to get more likes.

-Although Instagram allows up to 30 hashtags in a post, stick to up to ten hashtags because a study by TrackMaven showed that your engagement rates start to drop once you include more than ten hashtags.
+Although Instagram allows up to 30 hashtags in a post, stick to up to ten hashtags because a study showed that your engagement rates start to drop once you include more than ten hashtags.